AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-swift-implementation/install-the-mobile-sdk.md

 ---
 title: Install the Adobe Experience Platform Mobile SDK in a Mobile iOS Swift app
-description: Learn how to get your tags property's embed codes and implement them in your website.
+description: Learn how to get your tag property's embed codes and implement them in your website.
 This lesson is part of the Implement the Experience Cloud in Mobile iOS Swift Applications tutorial.
 exl-id: 90bdd606-5e50-4b02-a57c-aa080f7b3f67
 ---
 # Install the Adobe Experience Platform Mobile SDK

-In this lesson, you will implement the Mobile SDK with the extensions and settings corresponding to your tags property's Development environment.
+In this lesson, you will implement the Mobile SDK with the extensions and settings corresponding to your tag property's Development environment.

 >[!NOTE]
 >